How to Perform Mobile Website Testing

 - Test the website across the devices with the most popular screen sizes.

-- Test the website for the most commonly used browsers by your target audience (like Chrome, Safari, Firefox, etc.).
+- Test the website for your target audience’s most commonly used browsers (like Chrome, Safari, Firefox, etc.).

-As mentioned earlier, the proliferation of mobile devices will continue in the future.
-Businesses have no choice but to optimize their websites for mobile platforms in order to cater to the largest possible audience.
+As mentioned earlier, the proliferation of mobile devices will continue.
+Businesses have no choice but to optimize their websites for mobile platforms to cater to the largest possible audience.